AnnieDoDo/WiFiGuard_Intelligent_Wireless_Network_Analysis/README.md

 ## Objective
 Our objective is to configure a USB network adapter in monitor mode and analyze the network activities of the host adapter, focusing on the interactions between the Wi-Fi access point (AP) and the local area network (LAN).
 ## Overview
-This project analyzes network traffic by processing PCAP files to extract key details about access points, connected devices, potential attacks, and advertised services in a local Wi-Fi environment.
-The system captures and processes various types of network packets to gain insights into the network's structure and activities. <br>
+This project analyzes decrpyted Wifi network traffic by processing PCAP files to extract key details about access points, connected devices, potential attacks, and advertised services in a local Wi-Fi environment. <br>

 ### Flow
-Capture -> Process -> Analyze -> Summarize -> Results
+Capture -> Decrypt -> Process -> Analyze -> Summarize -> Results

 ### What do we anaylze?
 1. MAC, SSID, and Signal of Access Point <br>